 Blogging is hot right now, super hot in fact, but not every new blogger will succeed simply because they are not prepared to learn the craft, as well as doing the actual blogging!

-The rules of blogging every newbie must know before becoming a master…
+The rules of blogging every newbie must master…

 1. Learn SEO basics

 The metadata of your blog tells Google and other search engines exactly what your blog is about.
 So if your article focuses specifically on “how to grow apples,” don't type your metadata tag as “I love apples!”, enter metadata specifically about the blog post’s subject matter.

 Google’s algorithm calculates which search keywords and combinations of keywords are used the most on your pages.
 If you're trying to rank for something that nobody is searching for or something that is too difficult for you to rank for, then you are off to a bad start!